eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/04_install-the-CDT.md

 link_text: "1.3: Install the CDT"
 ---

-The EOSIO Contract Development Toolkit, CDT for short, is a collection of tools related to contract compilation.
+The Antelope Contract Development Toolkit, CDT for short, is a collection of tools related to contract compilation.
 Subsequent tutorials use the CDT primarily for compiling contracts and generating ABIs.

 Starting from 1.3.x, CDT supports Mac OS X brew, Linux Debian and RPM packages.
 The easiest option to install would be using one of these package systems.
 Pick one installation method only.
 [[warning]]